 The RiverFront is a public-private funded three-park project that should be a ame-changer for the city when it’s finished.

-The much-anticipated first stage of the project is slated to open in mid-Summer 2022 (July 1-4 with a series of free eventts).
-In the summer 2022, Gene Leahy Mall will reopen as a mega green space (40,000 square feet) with an outdoor concert pavilion, playground, sculpture garden, water feature, and dog park.
+The much-anticipated first stage of the project opened in mid-Summer 2022 and features the Gene Leahy Mall, a mega green space (40,000 square feet) with an outdoor concert pavilion, playground, sculpture garden, water feature, and dog park.

 In 2023, the area closer to the Missouri River (the old Heartland of America Park) will reopen.
 The vision includes a skate ribbon, amphitheater, and a pier.
 Lewis & Clark Landing should also reopen in 2023, with a playground, urban beach, marina, sand volleyball courts, and more.
 A science center should also open in the area at that time, too!